Antonia of Baux: Birth and family

-A dynastic marriage: Queen of Sicily
+Queen of Sicily

 On 26 November 1373, Antonia married Frederick IV, King of Sicily, Duke of Athens and Neopatras.
 The bride was approximately twenty years old and the groom thirty-one.
-The sealed the peace between the Kingdoms of Naples and Sicily, priorly agreed, and was the result of the diplomatic efforts of Pope Gregory IX, who wanted to end the war between both Kingdoms, which began as early as 1313.
+The marriage sealed the peace between the Kingdoms of Naples and Sicily, priorly agreed, and was the result of the diplomatic efforts of Pope Gregory IX, who wanted to end the war between both Kingdoms, which began as early as 1313.
 He managed to convince King Frederick IV and Queen Joanna I of Naples of the need for a peace agreement, secured by a dynastic marriage between both countries.
 For this, the Pope even prevented the planned marriage between the King of Sicily and Antonia Visconti, daughter of the Lord of Milan; acting in the interests of the papacy, Pope Gregory IX supported the independence of the Kingdom of Sicily from the Kingdom of Aragon.

 Negotiations between both parties were carried out simultaneously in Rome (where a peace agreement between the kingdoms was being prepared) and Naples (where marriage negotiations were underway).
 The Pope appointed the Archbishop of Naples as his representative for the last on 6 February 1372.
 On 1 October, was finally received the pontificial blessing for the marriage between King Frederick and Antonia.
 By this time, the peace agreement between the Kingdoms of Sicily and Naples had already been in their final stages.
 At the insistence of Queen Joanna I, clauses were introduced into it that guaranteed that the bride, after marriage, would kept all her rights, including the hereditary ones, and it was stipulated that the maintenance allocated to her by her husband should be the same as that received by all previous consorts of the Kings of Sicily.

 The wedding ceremony took place in Messina.
 For King Frederick IV, this was his second marriage.
 His first wife, infanta Constance of Aragon, died in 1363 leaving him only one daughter, Maria, but no with needed male heirs.

 None of the expectations that the King of Sicily had for his marriage to Antonia came true.
 First, the marriage turned out to be childless.
 Secondly, the attempts of King Frederick III, having solved foreign policy problems, to concentrate on solving domestic political problems —resolving the conflict with the rebellious vassals, turned out to be a failure.
 In addition, due to unacceptable demands from Pope Gregory IX, he and his second wife were never crowned.
 And, finally, Antonia's sudden death brought to naught diplomatic efforts to strengthen ties between Messina and Naples, as a result of which the King of Sicily resumed cooperation with Milan.